 Ash has a compound leaf; a leaf made up of multiple leaflets.These leaves occur in opposite pairs.There are typically 4-6 pairs making up 9-13 leaflets in total.
 Each leaflet is irregularly serrated, rounded at the base and pointed at the end.
 The side leaflets have no stem and connect directly onto the mid-rib of the leaf, which is slightly downy underneath.
 Common ash leaves are a rich green on the top and lighter underneath..

 Ash trees have a distinctive diamond patterned bark with deep fissures or furrows.
 As the tree develops, the bark lightens to a beige-grey but stays relatively smooth compared to the boles of other similarly sized trees.
-Larger ash will often have blonde areas on their trunk as they mature.
+Larger ash will often have blonde areas on their trunk as

 Flowers & Seeds